lorentzforces/blue-prints-notes/verbatim-snippets/miscellaneous-found-notes.md

 ### Dark room note

-> Found with the recurring portrait of a woman and a picture of a peach tree grove with a fence in front, with a heart carved into the trunk of a tree in the foreground.
+> Found with the recurring portrait of a woman and a picture of a apple tree grove with a fence in front, with a heart carved into the trunk of a tree in the foreground.
 The heart has letters within it, but they are illegible.

 print notes